Skip to main content

 Weekly Columns and Op-Eds

 A year into living with the ramifications of a global pandemic, it is clearer now than ever before how important science is to our decision-making – and how quickly it can get tossed to the side in lieu of more politically expedient "truths."
 When other countries join the fray to undermine our nation's stability, annoyance quickly gives way to alarm.
+China is leading the latest attack against America with one goal in mind: to undermine our nation's food supply.
+Alarming, to say the least.

 March 23, 2021